I lose a friend

 Summer rolled her eyes at me.
 “I didn’t even know the woman.
 I’ve seen her, like, once.”

-“Fine, but still.
-It’s not polite to look at your phone.
+“You’ve seen her more than once,” I complained.
+“In any case, it’s not polite to look at your phone.
 Especially during a funeral.”

 The day after the funeral, we had to drive to Mrs. Evans’ lawyer.
 He called us into his office.
 “Thank you for coming.
 Take a seat.”